Travelling by Train (and Bus) in Lithuania

 Buy your ticket on the LTG Link website, or via their app.
 Choose between 1st or 2nd class.
 I did the latter.
 You need not bring a print-out of the ticket.
 Show the e-mail, or better yet add it to your Apple Wallet.

 Make your way to the city’s train station, of course 🙂 I’ve been to three of them, in Vilnius, Klaipeda, and Siauliai.
 The one in Klaipeda is the only one that is not within walking distance.
 Used Bolt.
 Uber isn’t available.
 Once there, none of the stations are big.
 Very easy to figure out.
-The one in Vilnius has a cafe, the one in Siauliai sells drinks and snacks out the ticket booth windows.
+The one in Vilnius has a cafe, the one in Siauliai sells drinks and snacks out of the ticket booth windows.
 You can also buy food and drinks onboard.
 Staff hands out a menu.
 You need to let them know what you’d like, and they bring it to you.
 No trolley.

 The departure boards are easy to understand.
 When the train arrives, find the correct track, and carriage and seat as stated on your ticket.
 You choose seat during booking.
 As on all, or at least most, trains there’s a designated luggage area, and smaller stuff can go in the overhead rack.
 Trains are nice.
 Seats might be a bit on the hard side.